 Showrooms and Experiential Retail

 As retail stores continue to close, some brands are beginning to experiment with the gap being left in its wake.
 For beauty brands, information is readily available about their products, many many consumers still want to see it first-hand or try the products for themselves.
-Even Nordstrom, a company more than 100 years old, has embraced the Tesla style showroom concept and will be launching a test store in California that doesn’t sell products, but let’s consumers try and interact with them.
-It will also double as a pickup point for online orders and drop off point for returns.
-Like Nordstrom, there are many changes impacting the way consumers stay informed, and physical retail stores are no longer in focus.
+Sephora has embraced the Tesla style showroom concept and offers their shoppers free makeovers with a $50 purchase as well as testers for every product.
+They also recently launched their Color IQ facial scanning technology to help in-store customers find the perfect skin tone match.
+Sephora stores also double as a pickup point for online orders and drop off point for returns.

 Rejuvenating Effects of Ecommerce